FAQ

 In a wall made of lightweight materials, such as lumber, the insulation is the building’s only protection against external fluctuations in temperature.
 These lightweight insulated walls do not contribute to a building’s heating or cooling capacity.
 They attempt to stop the transfer of thermal energy.

 A wall with high thermal mass, such as an earth block wall, is an integral part of the building’s heating and cooling system, by storing and releasing thermal energy as needed.
 In extremely cold or hot environments, earthen walls can be insulated on the exterior to minimize the transfer of extreme temperatures.
-Alternatively, a double earth block wall can be built and then filled with insulation.
+Alternatively, a double wythe earth block wall can be built and then filled with insulation.
 A natural, breathable insulation is preferable to a rigid, closed cell, synthetic insulation, and the cavity wall provides this option.

 Does an Earth Block building require insulation?